-You may have read stories in the news about robots being used by police forces to perform a variety of law enforcement duties.
+You may have read stories in the news about robots being used by police forces.
 In some cases, the bot cops are doing routine patrols, freeing up time for human officers.
 In other instances, the robots are designed to take on much more dangerous roles, including bomb detection and disposal.
 While the benefits industry isn’t using robots and technology in such dramatic, action-movie-like ways, we’re having great success using tech to wage the fight against fraud.

 Fraud prevention month

 March is Fraud Prevention Month.
 It’s the month when concerned organizations increase their efforts to help educate Canadians about the risks they face, and the steps they should take to protect themselves from fraudsters, scams, and schemes.